sphinx-labs/sphinx/README.md

 ## Key features:

 * **Gasless deployments**: You don't need to worry about securing a funded private key or getting native gas tokens on any chain.
-Instead, TODO(md): off chain billing. (mention free testnet deployments?).
+Instead, TODO(md): off-chain billing. (mention free testnet deployments?).

 * **One-Click Multichain Deployments**: Approve deployments across up to 11 supported networks by signing a single meta transaction.
 Sphinx's backend will trustlessly execute the deployment on each network in parallel, then verify your smart contracts on Etherscan.

 * **Deployments in CI**: Initiating deployments from a CI process has obvious benefits such as reproducibility and consistency, but it hasn't been practical until now.
-With Sphinx, you can propose deployments from your CI process, then approve it in our UI (all gaslessly, of course).
+With Sphinx, you can propose deployments from your CI process, then approve them in our UI (all gaslessly, of course).
 If you'd rather not use a CI process, you can propose deployments from your local machine instead.

 - **Powered by Gnosis Safe**: The Sphinx protocol is a [Gnosis Safe Module](https://docs.safe.global/safe-smart-account/modules) designed for deployments.
 With the Sphinx Module, your Gnosis Safe owners can approve deployments across an arbitrary number of chains by signing a single meta transaction.